 2. Timeline Analysis of Successful Creators

-You’ll find niche channels typically monetize in 8-12 months, while broader content takes 12-18 months.
-One finance channel grew from 50,000 to 112,000 subscribers in a year by focusing on specific investment strategies.
+Niche channels typically monetize in 8-12 months, while broader content requires 12-18 months.
+A finance channel doubled from 50,000 to 112,000 subscribers in one year by focusing on specific investment strategies.

 3. Lessons from Top Performers

-Want to boost engagement?
-Build community by responding to comments and creating Q&A content.
+Build community by responding to comments and creating Q&A content to boost engagement.
 You’ll see higher engagement rates when you make this two-way connection with your audience.

 Mistakes That Crush Watch Time